ianejames/rsum/README.md

 The command accepts multiple paths, which will be included in the output in the order in which they are passed.

+The --verbose or -v option triggers verbose mode.